-In England and Wales, it is estimated that only thirty percent of people have made a Will, and two thirds of these are out-of-date.
+In England and Wales, it is estimated that only forty-six percent of people have made a Will, and approximately fifty-three percent of these Wills are out-of-date.
 This means that many bereaved families have the additional stress of working out how their relative wished for their estate to be dealt with.

 A will is a legally binding document that specifies exactly what you want to happen to your money and property after your death.
 It can set out your arrangements for the care of your children, allows you to make provisions for your dependants, bequests to family, friends and charities and can specify the arrangements for your funeral.
 If you own property in more than one country, you may need a valid will for each country to ensure your estate passes to your beneficiaries.

 Some of the excuses people give for not making a will are: